Shirley Walker: Legacy

-Despite the fact that very few female composers had worked in Hollywood at the time of her death, Walker was not recognized during the “In Memoriam” segment of the 79th Academy Awards.
-Walker is one of the industry’s most unsung talents, often overlooked in popular media even with the strides she has made for women composers, and her huge influence in the film industry, such as being the first woman to receive sole composing credit on a Hollywood studio picture, on “Memoirs of an Invisible Man” in 1992.
+Despite the fact that very few female composers had worked in Hollywood at the time of her death, Walker was not recognized during the "In Memoriam" segment of the 79th Academy Awards.
+Walker was considered by some to be one of the industry's most unsung talents, often overlooked in popular media even with the strides she made for women composers and her huge influence in the film industry, such as being one of the first women to receive sole composing credit on a Hollywood studio picture, on Memoirs of an Invisible Man in 1992.

-However, in 2014, 8 years after Walker’s passing, The American Society of Composers, Authors, and Publishers (ASCAP) created the Shirley Walker Award to honor those whose achievements have contributed to the diversity of film and television music.
-It has been awarded to Wendy Melvoin and Lisa Coleman, Deborah Lurie, Germain France, and Pinar Toprak to date.
+However, in 2014, eight years after Walker’s passing, The American Society of Composers, Authors, and Publishers (ASCAP) created the Shirley Walker Award to honor those whose achievements have contributed to the diversity of film and television music.
+It has been awarded to Wendy Melvoin and Lisa Coleman, Deborah Lurie, Germaine Franco, and Pinar Toprak to date.